UQ-PAC/BASIL/readme.md

 `sbt compile`

 ## Generating inputs (Lifting)

+Many lifted examples are already profied in the tests directory: [src/test/correct](src/test/correct), these instructions are for if you want to lift new compiled binaries.

 The tool takes a `.adt` and a `.relf` file as inputs, which are produced by BAP and readelf, respectively.